ccyhui/mpox-shiny/README.md

 The monkeypox dataset is updated by the `mpox.R` script.
 It downloads the latest monkeypox data from the European Centre for Disease Prevention and Control (ECDC) and saves it as a CSV file in the data directory.
 The `app.R` script reads this data file and generates the visualizations in the app.

-Run the app by opening the app.R file in RStudio and clicking on the "Run App" button.
+Run the app by opening the `app.R` file in RStudio and clicking on the "Run App" button.

+You can also access the app [here](https://ccyhui.shinyapps.io/mpox-shiny).

 ## Using the app